 Trust.
 Just let gravity take you.
 The great clothes and cosmetics will start showing up just because you’ve asked them to.
 Give it your attention but don’t stress.
 Effortless effort.

-A Bright Season in their own colours doesn’t look like a Hiliter marker or more noticeably coloured than anyone else.
+A Bright Season in their own colours doesn’t look more noticeably coloured than anyone else.
 Her red just looks like normal red.
 On someone else, the shirt would walk into the room before she does.
 It’s only on a Bright that it wouldn’t behave that way.

 You know how when people take off their glasses and you suddenly get a whole different picture and feeling?
 It’s like that.
 An artist could paint you with a thousand different facial expressions.
 The viewer would expect a thousand different women to own each face.
 Might as well broadcast the real one.

 New Bright Seasons may experience disappointment bordering on fear.
 She has seen her colours on others and thought, Oh, that’s just too much.
 Yup, on them, it sure is.
 But the rest of us see those colours on you, not on your hanger or on everyone else in the room, the way you do.
 On you, we think, Fine.
 Nothing to adjust to.
 Normal.
 Enough.
 Good.
 Interesting.
 Complete.
 Balanced.
 Clear.
 Healthy.
 Easy to look at.
 Nice eyes.